pypeaday/book-tracker/README.md

 - Books on the to-read list
 - Books on hold or DNF with explanations

 The script uses the application's API endpoints, so it requires the app to be running at http://localhost:8082.
+It will:
+1. Log in as the admin user
+2. Delete any existing books for that user
+3. Add the sample books to the admin's collection

 ## Features